-During the current fiscal year, the District incurred costs of \$1,487,834 with respect to this contract.
-As of May 31, 2022, the District had a reserve with the Authority in the amount of \$76,999.
+During the current fiscal year, the District incurred costs of \$1,577,905 with respect to this contract.
+As of May 31, 2024, the District had a reserve with the Authority in the amount of \$76,999.
 Separate financial statements may be obtained by contacting the Authority's attorney, Allen Boone Humphries Robinson LLP.
-The following summary financial data of the Authority is presented for the year ending December 31, 2021.